What makes the MMCi Program different from other programs?

 What backgrounds do students have?

-Students come with clinical, business, technology and other backgrounds, with work experience varying from two to 25 years.
+Students come with clinical, business, technology and other backgrounds, with work experience varying from new graduates to 30 years.
 This diversity brings value to the student experience.

 What is the format and how long does it take to complete?